Movatterモバイル変換

 History

-Whenbaking powder became available to the masses, scones began to be the oven-baked, well-leavened items we know today.[11]The Yorkshire-based family bakery, Haywood & Padgett, was the first bakery to launch their scones in supermarkets in the UK in the late 1980s.[12]
-Modern scones are now widely available in Britishbakeries,grocery stores, andsupermarkets.
+Whenbaking powder became available to the masses in 1843, the British sweetened scone that is known today first appeared.[27]
+The first written recorded reference to the scone being part of thecream tea, was inThe Cornishman in 1932, however it is reported that Devonians had adopted scones prior to the Cornish.[28]Modern scones are now widely available inbakeries,Convenience stores andsupermarkets.
 A 2005 market report estimated the UK scone market to be worth £64m, showing a 9% increase over the previous five years.
-The increase is partly due to an increasing consumer preference forimpulse andconvenience foods.[13]
+The increase is partly due to an increasing consumer preference forimpulse andconvenience foods.[29]

 Scones sold commercially are usually round, although some brands arehexagonal, as this shape may betessellated for space efficiency.
 When prepared at home, they may take various shapes, including triangles, rounds and squares.[30]
 Baking scones at home is often closely tied to heritage baking.
 They tend to be made using family recipes rather than recipe books, since it is often a family member who holds the "best" and most-treasured recipe.[31]

-In 2023, a West London woman completed a decade-long project to sample a scone at everyNational Trust location (244 sites across England, Wales and Northern Ireland).[16]
-Scones became a staple of afternoon tea in the early 19th century, a tradition popularized by Anna, Duchess of Bedford, who introduced the practice of enjoying scones with tea as a light refreshment between meals.[17]
+In 2023, a West London woman completed a decade-long project to sample a scone at everyNational Trust location (244 sites across England, Wales and Northern Ireland).[32]
+Scones became a staple of afternoon tea in the early 19th century, a tradition reputedly popularized by Anna, Duchess of Bedford, who introduced the practice of enjoying scones with tea as a light refreshment between meals.[33]

 Varieties